christopheraue/m-ruby-concurrently/USAGE.md

 # An overview of Concurrently

-This document is meant as a general overview of what can be done with Concurrently and how it works.
+This document is meant as a general overview of what can be done with Concurrently and how all its parts work together.
 For more information and examples about a topic follow the interspersed links to the documentation.

 ## Evaluations